There are a range of courses, lectures, workshops and training opportunities that the BMC organises to bring the best value possible to its members.

 Club Member Training courses

-This popular training event is aimed at experiencemembers affiliated clubs which accept novices and wish to support these members whilst they gain experience, develop skills, and become competent climbers, walkers and mountaineers in their own right.
+This popular training series is aimed at experienced members of affiliated clubs which accept novices and who wish to support these members whilst they gain experience, develop skills, and become competent climbers, walkers and mountaineers in their own right.

 The weekends will include theory sessions on the principles of teaching and learning skills in the outdoors, issues around duty of care, insurance implications and good practice all delivered by experts in their field.
 The majority of the weekends are spent on practical skills.
-There is a weekend that includes options for teaching climbing, hill walking, scrambling and navigation skills, and a weekend on practical winter skills.
+There is a weekend that includes options for climbing, hill walking, scrambling and navigation skills, our Next Steps weekend covering multi-pitch climbing, sea-cliff climbing or more advanced scrambling and a weekend on practical winter skills.

 This Seminar is a must if you're involved in running a student climbing, hill walking or mountaineering club.
 It gives university club members the opportunity to improve their club practices and ensure safer enjoyment of our cliffs and mountains.
 The weekend comprises a mixture of lectures, discussions and practical workshops.